C. Louise Boehringer

-Cora Louise Boehringer (1878 – September 11, 1956) was the first female superintendent of schools in Yuma County, Arizona.
+Cora Louise Boehringer (1878 – September 11, 1956) was an American educator who was the first female superintendent of schools in Yuma County, Arizona.
 She has been called "the mother of the Arizona educational system".
 In 2008 she was inducted into the Arizona Women's Hall of Fame.

 Early life

 Cora Louise Boehringer was born in Morrison, Illinois, the daughter of Jacob F. Boehringer and Louise Greenawald, immigrants from Germany.

 Boehringer attended primary school in St. Louis, Missouri.
 In 1902 she graduated from DeKalb Normal School in DeKalb, Illinois.
 She then attended teacher colleges in Illinois and Missouri.
 She studied and received degrees from Columbia University (B.S. in education, 1911), Columbia Teacher's College (professional certification in elementary supervision, 1911) and California State University at Berkeley (M.A. in education, 1930).